Implicit Bias and Invariance: How Hopfield Networks Efficiently Learn Graph Orbits: Storing isomorphism classes of graphs

-Fig.~\ref{fig:weight_hists} shows histograms of weights concentrating about two values for several classes (chain, bipartite, Johnson) learned with different numbers of samples.
-In Fig.~\ref{fig:weight_heatmaps2}, we display weight heatmaps for networks trained on clique and Paley data using MEF or Delta rules for sample sizes 10, 50 and 600.
-It is apparent that as the sample size grows the parameters returned by the optimizer converge onto a distinct subspace: we identify this subspace as the parameters invariant to the underlying group action of the data in Lemma~\ref{lem:inv-params-cond} below.
-More results can be found in Appendix~\ref{app:add-exp}, including on the Hidden Clique Problem (Fig.~\ref{fig:HCP}), comparison to Dense Associative Memories (DAMs) (Fig.~\ref{fig:gen_dams}), orbit generalization for other graph families (Figs~\ref{fig:other_families}, \ref{fig:other_families2}), and double descent phenomena (Fig.~\ref{fig:ddescent}).
+Fig.~\ref{fig:weight_hists} shows histograms of the elements of weight matrices of Hopfield networks trained on isomorphism classes of graphs, namely Bipartite and Johnson graphs, for three different sample sizes.
+Indeed, it is apparent that as the sample size grows the parameters returned by the optimizer converge onto a distinct subspace: we identify this subspace as the parameters invariant to the underlying group action of the data in Lemma~\ref{lem:inv-params-cond} below.
+Heatmaps further supporting this conclusion can be observed in Figure~\ref{fig:weight_heatmaps2} in Appendix~\ref{app:add-exp}.